neoul/libydb/README.md

 }
 ```

 In this example, fan information exists in the system category.
-If you want to get the fan information, you just need to read the data from the data block using `ydb_read` after `ydb_write` to construct the data block. `ydb_read` is working such as `scanf` that we frequently use.
+If you want to get the fan information, you just need to read the data from the data block using `ydb_read` after `ydb_write`. `ydb_read` is working such as `scanf` that we frequently use.

-**YAML DataBlock (YDB)** is a library to manage the hierarchical configuration and statistical data simply and clearly using YAML input/output.

-YDB internally builds the hierarchical data block from the serialized input data formed as YAML.
-And it supports the inquiry and the iteration of each internal data block using API.

-It also supports the inter-process communication (IPC)

 ## Why does YDB come out?